 Failed to set time: NTP unit is active

-It says that NTP service is active.
+It says that the NTP service is active.
 You can deactivate it using the below command.

 # systemctl disable --now chronyd